trigaten/Learn_Prompting/docs/basics/chatbot_basics.md

   <img src={unguided_question} style={{width: "500px"}} />
 </div>

-It speaks in a moderately formal tone and gives a couple details - pretty good!
+It speaks in a moderately formal tone and gives a couple details—pretty good!
 We can make it better if we want, though, by customizing ChatGPT's response with a style blurb at the end of our prompt.
 If we want a more conversational response, we can ask it to speak in a friendly or informal tone; if we want a more readable format, we can give it the same question but ask for a bulleted list; if we want an amusing response, we can ask it to give its answer in the form of a series of limericks (a personal favorite of mine).

 <div style={{textAlign: 'center'}}>
   <img src={limerick_question} style={{width: "450px"}} />